awsdocs/aws-encryption-sdk-docs/doc_source/js-examples.md

 In this example, we decrypt the data that we encrypted in the [Encrypting Data with a KMS Keyring](#javascript-example-encrypt) example\.

 Step 1: Construct the keyring\.
-To decrypt the data, pass in the [encrypted message](concepts.md#message) \(`ciphertext`\) that the `encrypt` function returned\.
+To decrypt the data, pass in the [encrypted message](concepts.md#message) \(`result`\) that the `encrypt` function returned\.
 The encrypted message includes the encrypted data, the encrypted data keys, and important metadata, including the encryption context and signature\.
 You must also specify a [KMS keyring](choose-keyring.md#use-kms-keyring) when decrypting\.
 You can use the same keyring that was used to encrypt the data or a different keyring\.
 To succeed, at least one CMK in the decryption keyring must be able to decrypt one of the encrypted data keys in the encrypted message\.
 Because no data keys are generated, you do not need to specify a generator key in a decryption keyring\.
 If you do, the generator key and additional keys are treated the same way\.
 To specify a CMK for a decryption keyring in the AWS Encryption SDK for JavaScript, you must use the key ARN\.
 Otherwise, the CMK is not recognized\.
 For help finding the key ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 If you reuse an encryption keyring for decrypting, be sure that the CMKs in the keyring are identified by their key ARNs\.